riinaleea/riinaleea.github.io/cv.markdown

 <br/>
   2018 – 2020
   <br/>
-  Master student of Art and Design, Aalto University
+  <strong>Master student of Art and Design</strong>, Aalto University
   <br/>
   Department of Film, Television and Scenography, Main Subject: Costume Design
 <p></p>
   Autumn 2017
   <br/>
-  Exchange student in London College of Fashion, University of the Arts London
+  Exchange student in <strong>London College of Fashion</strong>, University of the Arts London
   <br/>
   Department of Costume for Performance
 <p></p>
   2014 – 2017
   <br/>
-  Bachelor of Art and Design, Aalto University
+  <strong>Bachelor of Art and Design</strong>, Aalto University
   <br/>
   Department of Film, Television and Scenography, Main Subject: Costume Design, Minor
 subject: Performing arts in the Theatre Academy